My best travel tips for an awesome trip

 No hotel on earth can compare with the quality of sushi at Tokyo’s Tsukiji Fish Market

-When I look back at my best restaurant experiences while traveling, the first ones that come to mind are those that I randomly found, like something was telling me to pick that place.
+When I look back at my best restaurant experiences while traveling, the first ones that come to mind are those I randomly found, like something was telling me to pick that place.

 If you are nervous about random restaurants, do a little research online and pick a place based on reviews using sites like TripAdvisor or Yelp.